 WHAT IS UPRISE AND HOW CAN YOU CONTACT UPRISE?

 Uprise is operated by Uprise Services Pty Ltd (ACN 610 179 229).
 You can contact our Privacy Officer at: firstname.lastname@example.org.

-This Privacy Statement was last updated in July 2016 and may be reviewed or amended from time to time.
-Please see our website for the latest version of this Privacy Statement.
+This Privacy Statement was last updated in Oct 2020 and may be reviewed or amended from time to time.